hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 Please be aware that it can take up to `10` minutes for your `hoprd` node instance to boot up.
 :::

+**Network Registry:** If you are part of the network registry and are starting your node to find your peerID, please note that **step 3** of the Admin UI & Funding section is altered for you.
+The details for your funding process are explained there, otherwise follow the rest of the tutorial as normal.

 ## Admin UI & Funding

 If you used docker to install your node you should be able to access it at: [http://localhost:3000](http://localhost:3000) (replace `localhost` with your server ip address if you are using a VPS).
 Otherwise locate the HOPR client on your hardware node's associated browser.
 You should end up with an admin interface that looks like this: